jcundill/streeto/GettingStarted.md

 Once the data has been downloaded it will be imported into the routing engine, processed and saved.

-Factors such as the size of the data extract, the speed of the computer and the speed on the internet connection, determine the time it takes to import the data.
+Factors such as the size of the data extract, the speed of the computer and the speed of the internet connection, determine the time it takes to import the data.
 It usually takes a couple of minutes to import the data.

 You must wait for the data to be imported before you can use StreetO to create a course in this area.